Pearly Tan: 2024

 Tan and Muralitharan became the first ever Malaysian women's doubles pair to advance to the semi-finals of an Olympic Games at the 2024 Paris Olympics.
 Ranked 13th in the world at the time, they were drawn into Group A alongside Chen Qingchen and Jia Yifan from China, Mayu Matsumoto and Wakana Nagahara from Japan, and Apriyani Rahayu and Siti Fadia Silva Ramadhanti from Indonesia, ranked 1st, 6th, and 9th in the world respectively.
 Having successfully advanced from the group stage with a 2–1 record, they defeated then ranked 7th in the world Kim So-yeong and Kong Hee-yong from Korea in the quarter-finals in straight sets, before falling to Chen and Jia in the semi-finals and Japan's Nami Matsuyama and Chiharu Shida in the bronze medal match.

 In September, they finished second at the Korea Open, losing to Jeong Na-eun and Kim Hye-jeong in the finals.
 They won their first Super 500 level title at the Hong Kong Open, defeating Liu Shengshu and Tan Ning in the finals in straight sets.

 In October, they finished second at the Arctic Open, losing to Liu and Tan in the finals.

+2025

+In 2025, Tan competed in the SEA Games in Thailand.
+She managed to contribute a gold medal in the women's doubles, and a bronze in the team event.